Edetate/movable_builds/readme.txt

  as such comes with limitations: you can only rotate 90 in each direction (up/down).
 I managed to trick it in the rotate_up_360 / rotate_down_360 function.
 * Blocks are rendered differently in armorstands.
 For one they are smaller.
 Slabs are always bottom, stairs always face north, ...
 Use the Movable Builds Resource Pack to make stairs, slabs, observers, dispensers, droppers and furnaces face correctly.
 * No collision.
 You can simply walk/fall through.
-The best solution I have for this is invisible slime passengers with no AI (you still fall through, but you might have a hard time walking through and can get pushed.
+The best solution I have for this is invisible shulker passengers with no AI (you still fall through, but you might have a hard time walking through and can get pushed.
 Note that is also possible to program in effects like damage when you walk into a build representing someting deadly.
  I did experiment with collision in the add_colision function, but it's not working well.